View our How to manage Heartworms video.

 How is it given?

-Heartgard must be administered monthly, preferably on the same date each month.
+Iverhart Max must be administered monthly, preferably on the same date each month.
 Drs.
-Foster and Smith recommends (and our guarantee requires) that Heartgard be given year round, although some veterinarians may recommend giving it only during the mosquito season.
-If given seasonally, the first dose must be given within 30 days of the cat's first exposure to mosquitoes.
-The last dose must be given within 30 days after the cat's last exposure to mosquitoes.
+Foster and Smith recommends (and our guarantee requires) that Iverhart Max be given year round, although some veterinarians may recommend giving it only during the mosquito season.
+If given seasonally, the first dose must be given within 30 days of the dog's first exposure to mosquitoes.
+The last dose must be given within 30 days after the dog's last exposure to mosquitoes.

-Most cats will accept the chewable tablet as a treat.
-The chewable should be administered in a manner that encourages the cat to chew, rather than to swallow without chewing.
-Heartgard Chewables may be broken into pieces and fed to cats that normally swallow treats whole or may be mixed with a small amount of cat food.
-Food should be available during the day of treatment.
-If the cat does not eat or the chewable is not broken, the medication may not be well-absorbed.
-Care should be taken that the cat consumes the complete dose, and treated animals should be observed for a few minutes after administration to ensure that part of the dose is not lost or rejected.
+Most dogs like the taste of Iverheart Max and will accept the chewable tablet as a treat.
+The chewable should be administered in a manner that encourages the dog to chew, rather than to swallow without chewing.
+Iverhart Max Chewables may be broken into pieces and fed to dogs that normally swallow treats whole.
+Care should be taken that the dog consumes the complete dose, and treated animals should be observed for a few minutes after administration to ensure that part of the dose is not lost or rejected.
 If not entirely consumed, give another full recommended dose as soon as possible.

 What results can I expect?

-Heartgard will kill the immature heartworms the cat was exposed to in the preceding month.
-It will also remove immature and adult hookworms from the intestine.
+Iverhart Max will kill the immature heartworms the dog was exposed to in the preceding month.
+It will treat an intestinal infection with adult hookworms, tapeworms and roundworms.

 What form(s) does it come in?